The bad news: they’re harder to answer.

 Remember that coaching isn’t just a process of telling, of instructing.
 It’s also about asking questions.
 When have you asked questions that helped someone think things through and move forward?

-The best time to prepare for behavioral interview questions is before you even have an interview scheduled.
+The best time to prepare for behavioral interview questions is way in advance, before you even have an interview scheduled.
 Start now, do a little every day, and be the well-prepared, thoughtful, confident candidate who gets the offer.